 We urge countries to include decarbonisation targets for the entire building system / whole value chain, concrete policies and measures and related implementation mechanisms in their NDCs.

 The Global Alliance for Building and Construction is working with its country members and beyond on a commitment ‘Buildings as Critical Climate Solution (BCCS)’ that will advance building sector measures at national level, creating the appropriate enabling environment towards a zero-emission, efficient and resilient buildings and construction sector.

 The Virtual Pavilion is a coalition of 100+ partners across the built environment sector working together to give the sector a strong voice at COP26.
 The Virtual Pavilion will enable widespread access and engagement with COP26 to complement activities happening in person, and provide an online legacy that will last far beyond November.

 For more information contact COP26@ukgbc.org

 France is committed to championing the development of a Buildings Breakthrough as part of the Breakthrough Agenda.

 Join The Conversation

-The #BuildingToCOP26 consortium is a group of organisations catalysing climate action in cities, regions and the built environment.
-We work closely with the UN High Level Climate Champions and the COP26 Presidency to shape the agenda of the Cities, Regions and Built Environment Day at COP26.
+The Building To COP Coalition is a group of organisations catalysing climate action in cities, regions and the built environment.
+We work closely with the UN High Level Climate Champions.

 IN PARTNERSHIP WITH THE UN HIGH LEVEL CLIMATE CHAMPIONS